Opening Thought

 When the Pharisees tested Yeshua about divorce, they appealed to Moses.

-“Why then did Moses command one to give a certificate of divorce and to send her away?”
+“Why did Moses then command to give a writing of divorcement, and to put her away?”

 Matthew 19:7